Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Introduction

-For hardware implementation of RLWE as PQC and RLWE as HE, designer can choose either FPGA or ASIC platform.
+For hardware implementation of RLWE as PQC and HE, designer can choose two platforms: FPGA or ASIC.
 In practical, FPGA based PQC and HE hardware accelerators like RLWE is much cost-effective compared to ASIC.
 However, FPGA based hardware accelerator is less energy efficient compared to ASIC \citep{hybrid} because of its programmable switch.
 An experimental study \citep{Kusse} shows power consumption of 8 bit full adder in Xilinx XC4003A is 100 times more compared to CMOS ASIC platform.
 The implementation of 8-bit adder in FPGA platform consumed the power 4.2mW/MHz at 5V and the same implementation in ASIC consumed 5.5uW/MHz at 3.3V \citep{Kusse}.
 The power consumption of FPGA based design is crucial specially for battery powered embedded system.
-Near Threshold Computation (NTC) may be an appropriate solution to reduce the power consumption of FPGA based RLWE implementation.
+NTC may be an appropriate solution to reduce the power consumption of FPGA based RLWE implementation.

-To the best of our knowledge, all the implementations \cite{gottert2012design,Howe,pop,roy2014compact} on RLWE focuses on the speed and resource optimization of the encryption and decryption scheme.
-The primary goal of this paper is to reduce the power consumption of the RLWE hardware.
+To the best of our knowledge, all the existing RLWE implementations \cite{gottert2012design,Howe,pop,roy2014compact} focus on speed and resource optimization whereas, this is the first reported work which tries to reduce power consumption of RLWE.